 To address this question, we conducted a preference study in spring 2016 at Quest Produce at a site that had a high SM population in fall 2015 in order to capture SM pressure from the expected high spring emergence.
 Treatments included homogenous plantings of each broccoli, RR kale and Bok Choy, and heterogeneous plantings of broccoli + RR kale, broccoli + Bok Choy and Bok Choy + RR kale each in two 14 ft long rows with 4 ft between plots.
 SM infestation occurred naturally.
 SM Incidence ranged from 85-99% for RR kale, 35-62% for broccoli and 0% for Bok Choy, clearly demonstrating the preference of SM for RR kale over broccoli and the extreme preference for either of these crops over Bok Choy.
 Homogeneous plots of broccoli averaged 60% SM incidence of which 44% were unmarketable heads, which was higher than the broccoli grown in heterogeneous plots with RR kale (42% incidence; 37% unmarketable) and Bok Choy (35% incidence; 19% unmarketable).
 Our finding that SM damage was less in broccoli when grown in heterogeneous plots with either a more or less preferred crop begs the question whether such crops could be used as trap crops to alleviate SM damage in broccoli.
 It would also be worthwhile to investigate what effect crop type has on buildup of SM population, and importance and timing of crop destruct of SM trap crop.

 Although our data has not been analyzed completely, a preliminary look at our findings indicated that there were no differences between fall tillage and no tillage with regards to spring emergence of SM.
 Especially interesting was that SM emerged underneath a tarp in a no tillage treatment.
 If SM can emerge underneath a tarp and then presumably perish, perhaps this could be a management strategy to destroy an over wintering population that could be readily implemented on small farms that do not have enough land base for far and wide crop rotations to be effective; an area that certainly warrants further study.
+In 2018, Chen and Hoepting received a Northeast Integrated Pest Management Partnership grant, “Testing Ground Barriers for Swede Midge IPM on At-Risk Small-Scale Brassica Farms” to continue this work.
 Our preliminary data also indicated that plastic mulch resulted in lower SM trap catches where SM-infested plants were grown on plastic compared to bare ground and where SM infested ground was covered with black plastic compared to where SM infested bare ground was tilled.
 These important leads require further investigation under controlled conditions.